johnman3032/simple-lora-dreambooth-trainer/README.md

 **Total Steps = Number of Epochs * (Number of Training Images)**

-It is hard to say how many Epochs are sufficient, because it depends on how many images you are training.
-For 10 images, you should train for 32-256 Epochs.
+It is hard to say how many Epochs are sufficient, because it depends on how many images you have for training.
+For 10 images, it is recommended that you train for 32-256 Epochs.
 For 100 images, maybe 8-64 is sufficient.
 This is why it makes sense to set a high Epoch number, calculate the total amount of steps using the above formula, and then enter into